Churches

 Brief History

 Springfield Church was built in 1861 with the clock being added in 1878.
-It is the only one of the three churches to have stained glass windows due to the generosity of the Moon family.
+It is the only one of our churches to have stained glass windows due to the generosity of the Moon family.

 Community Use

-The interior of Springfield Church was recently been refurbished giving a bright, modern and flexible space.
+The interior of Springfield Church was refurbished six years ago, giving a bright, modern and flexible space.
 The building was renamed “Springfield Community Church” to reflect our desire to make the facilities available to the community.
 A growing number of community groups now use the building on a regular basis.
-The Post Office also operates from the premises two mornings per week.
+The Post Office also operates from the premises on a Tuesday morning each week.

 The Manager of Springfield Community Church can be contacted on 07779 722664 or email: jmccurrach@googlemail.com